 - Propagation: Tip cuttings root quite easily.
 Stem cuttings will also take.
 A rooting hormone powder will increase chances of success with both types of cuttings.

-- Clean leaves regularly from dust that will settle.
+- Clean the leaves regularly from dust that will settle with a cloth and warm water.

-- Growth is slow but the plant can reach 6 feet tall indoors.
+- Growth is slow but the plant can reach up to 6 feet tall indoors.